MasutaK/twitch-chat-translator/README.md

 4. Type your message in the chat input.
 5. Click **Translate** to copy the translation to your clipboard.
 6. Click **Preview** to see the translation without copying.
-7. Use the checkbox **Show Preview** to toggle preview visibility.
-8. Once you send a message, the preview and clipboard notification will automatically reset.

 ---